 - Pricing: The Singer Heavy Duty 4452‘s price was relatively comparable with the Singer Heavy Duty 4432.

 So, despite the pricing and the presser feet differences, what really set these two sewing machines apart?
 It’s all in the accessories.
-The Singer Heavy Duty 4452 includes four bonus Heavy Duty optimized accessories which include:
+There’s a bonus assortment of heavy-duty accessories included with the Singer 4452.
+It includes four bonus heavy-duty optimized accessories which include:

 - Even feed/walking foot for layers of fabric